camilagazolla/camilagazolla.github.io/SILVER_microbiome.md

 # ASV picking with DADA2

-We start with the paired-end fastq files that have been demultiplexed and with barcodes/adapters removed.

 Considering that every amplicon dataset has a different set of error rates, each one of the two SILVER sequecing runs (2G0089 and 2G0093) will be analysized separately until the classification step.